gadams999/greengrassv2-components/README.md

 When doing development, in order to not lose work within a VM, especially when rolling back VM changes to test component updates to the operating system, follow these steps:

 1. Fork this repository into your home directory (e.g., `/home/ggc_user`)
-1. Rename the repository to `GreengrassDevelopment` (`mv greengrassv2-components GreengrassDevelopment`)
 1. Ensure you have proper Git credentials working and can commit from the remote SSH session

-The directory layout for local component development follows the Greengrass documentation for file format, but instead of using `~/GreengrassCore` uses `~/GreengrassDevelopment`.
-Under `~/GreengrassDevelopment` is the `recipe/` directory that holds all recipe files, and along side that the `artifacts/` directory that holds all artifact files that will be uploaded to your S3 bucket once the component is published.
+The directory layout for local component development follows the Greengrass documentation for file format, but instead of using `~/GreengrassCore` uses `~/greengrassv2-components`.
+Under `~/greengrassv2-components` is the `recipe/` directory that holds all recipe files, and along side that the `artifacts/` directory that holds all artifact files that will be uploaded to your S3 bucket once the component is published.

 The file structure should look like this:

 ```
-GreengrassDevelopment/
+greengrassv2-components/
 ├── LICENSE
 ├── README.md
 ├── artifacts